What Is an ETF?

 1. You can trade ETFs throughout the day.
 This offers more flexibility than traditional mutual funds, which trade only once per day.
 This also means that the share price of ETFs can fluctuate throughout the day.

 2. ETFs can be more tax-efficient than mutual funds, because they generally don’t distribute capital gains while you’re still holding the investment, the way some mutual funds do.
-(This point is moot in tax-advantaged retirement accounts.)
+(This point is moot in tax-advantaged retirement accounts like IRAs – learn the difference between traditional IRAs vs roth IRAs.)
 Keep in mind that selling your ETF shares, or any investment, often leads to capital-gains taxes.

 3. ETFs don’t have minimum investment requirements.
 With a traditional mutual fund, you often need to come up with a dollar amount, say $1,000 to $3,000, as an initial investment to get into that fund.
 With an ETF, you can simply buy a share of the ETF, for whatever its current price.